Use the filter to show walks of a certain type such as woods, reservoirs, hills, long distance, country parks, canals and rivers.

 Shortly after Belas Knap you return to Winchcombe where the next section of the walk takes to Temple Guiting, passing through Guiting Wood on the way.

 The path continues to Snowshill where you can explore the delightful Snowshill Manor.
-Here you can view Charles Wade's collection of 'colour, craftsmanship and design' and enjoy the beautiful hillside gardens.
+View Full Details>>

 |Windrush Way||14 miles (22 km)||This lovely walk through the Cotswolds runs from Bourton on the Water to Winchcombe.
 The path follows the River Windrush to Naunton and proceeds through Hawling and onto Winchcombe.
-Walk highlights are the riverside walking and the 15th century, Sudeley Castle with its beautiful, award winning gardens and lovely chapel.|
+Walk highlights are the easy riverside walking paths and the 15th century, Sudeley Castle with its beautiful, award winning gardens and lovely chapel.
+View Full Details>>|

-|Wychavon Way||42 miles (67 km)||Follow the Wychavon Way through the Worcestershire countryside on this 40 mile walk.|
+|Wychavon Way||40 miles (64 km)||Follow the Wychavon Way through the Worcestershire countryside on this splendid 40 mile walk.|

 The walk begins at the town of Droitwch Spa, where you can pick up the waymarked trail just to the east of the town centre and train station.
 You start of heading east along the River Salwarpe before turning south to Hadzor.

 The route then heads through the countryside to Goosehill Wood, Earl's Common, Flyford Favell, Abberton and Church Lench.
 This section includes a short stroll along the Worcester and Birmingham Canal and woodland walks through Grafton and Old Yew Hill Woods.